 Read all about how to get a cheap tour to the Sahara Desert from Marrakesh, Morocco here my wonder friends!
 Don’t forget to haggle for the best prices!

 “If you want to go to the Sahara for 2 days 1 night, the price is 650DH.
-No bargaining” the hostel manager told us.
+No haggle” the hostel manager told us.
 Granted, this wasn’t cheap since it’s almost 65 euros.